Letters of Sallie J. Williams

 Spencer Library staff may determine use restrictions dependent on the physical condition of manuscript materials.

 Biography of Sallie J. Williams

-Sallie Williams was the wife of John Farmer Williams who worked with the Arapaho and Cheyenne Indians at the Darlington Indian Agency in Indian Territory (later the state of Oklahoma).
+Sallie Williams was the wife of John Farmer Williams, who worked with the Arapaho and Cheyenne Native Americans at the Darlington Indian Agency in Indian Territory (later the state of Oklahoma).

 2 folders (25 items + 1 folder)

 Language of Materials

 The first few letters are from the Williams' daughter, who was staying with an aunt in Garnett, Kansas to learn household management and to go to school.
 Letters from J. F. Williams to his wife are written on two trips, the first with some Arapahos to Topeka, Kansas to testify in court concerning a murder case, and the second with representative Arapahos to Washington, D.C. to meet U.S. President Ulysses S. Grant.
 The remaining letters are addressed to Sallie Williams from other relatives and discuss family affairs, household management, the Chicago World's Fair, and general conditions of the times.

 - Guide to the Sallie J. Williams Collection

 - Letters of Sallie J. Williams

 - Finding aid prepared by kpz 11 April 1973.
 Finding aid encoded by mg, 2004.
 Finding aid revised by skt, 2010.